Skip to main content

 You might be tempted to find a blanket with large holes to give to your pet, but this may do more harm than good.
 Not only will your curious puppers be able to claw and chew their blanket, making it much more likely to tear, but small limbs and bodies may get tangled in the fabric, too.
 Instead, opt for a lightweight blanket if you can, or only let your pup under the top layer of your bedsheets.

 Lastly, it’s understandable why you’d feel concerned if you only notice your dog burrowing when they feel anxious.
 This isn’t a harmful way of coping — in fact, it’s probably very helpful — but showing excessive symptoms of anxiety can be dangerous in its own way.
-Long-term stress has a variety of consequences, after all, though a vet visit or two can get you well on your way to solving your pup’s troubles.
+Long-term stress has a variety of consequences, after all, a vet visit or two can get you well on your way to solving your pup’s troubles.

 A Jack Russell terrier lies in bed between the feet of his owner